MMBazel/AIE3/Week 4/Day 1/HW.md

 1. Learning how to translate notebook code into scripts.
 2. Learning/reminder that HF spaces can be used in dev mode and connected to VSCode.
 3. Learning how to setup LCEL RAG Chain.
+    - Understand how to deploy open-source LLMs & embedding models to scalable endpoints for production-grade LLM & RAG applications
+    - Build a RAG application with LCEL
+    - Build a front-end UI for RAG applications with Chainlit

 #### Questions
 1. What are the challenges using LangChain in production - see lots of folks complaining about it on LinkedIn and Twitter.